arch-linux-calamares-installer/alci-iso-dev/README.md

-#ArcoLinux keys and mirror
+# ArcoLinux keys and mirror

 Since this is an ArcoLinux project after all, the ArcoLinux keys are in by default.
 Want a vanilla Arch Linux without any ArcoLinux packages then you do not need our keys.
 Delete the ArcoLinux line in /archiso/airootfs/etc/systemd/system/pacman-init.service and they will not be installed.

-#Chaotic keys and mirror
+# Chaotic keys and mirror

 If you want to include packages from the Chaotic-aur repo then add its packages to archiso/packages.x86-64. chaotic-mirror chaotic-keys

+# Archiso/packages.x86_64

+Check the bottom of the file and install the necessary packages

+arcolinux-keyring
+arcolinux-mirror

+chaotic-keyring
+chaotic-mirror

+# Build process

+After editing the necessary files you can start building.

 Start building your own ALCI version with the scripts in the folder

-installation-scripts
+<b>installation-scripts</b>

+Use 30 will clean your pacman cache and redownload every package

+Use 40 to use your current pacman cache - only downloads what is needed

 You will get an iso in the ~/Alci-Out.